Enchanted23/Enchanted23.github.io/_includes/posts/2017-12-28-Machine-Learning-Review/en.md

 ### 1. Model Evaluation and Selection

-**overfitting:**

-An overfitted model is a statistical model that ==contains more parameters than can be justified by the data==.
+**Overfitting:**  An overfitted model is a statistical model that **contains more parameters than can be justified by the data**.

 In statistics, overfitting is "the production of an analysis that corresponds too closely or exactly to a particular set of data, and may therefore fail to fit additional data or predict future observations reliably".

+**Underfitting:** It occurs when a statistical model cannot adequately capture the underlying structure of the data.

+Underfitted model is a model where some parameters or terms that would appear in a correctly specified model are missing.

+**Testing:**

+1. **hold-out**

+   $$D=S\cup T, S\cap T=\varnothing$$

+2. **cross validation**

+   ​

+3. **bootstrapping**